kgashok/PlumConfusedOpensource/docs/about.md

 Explains the mission of the application and its connection to the SaveSoil movement.
 This section is shown to users and contributors to communicate the app's social and environmental impact.
 -->
 This application supports the SaveSoil movement by enabling social media outreach and awareness.
-SaveSoil is a global movement to save the world's soils from extinction by bringing soil organic conten[...]
+SaveSoil is a global movement to save the world's soils from extinction by bringing soil organic content to a minimum of 3-6%.

 ## Key Features (Updated January 2024)
 <!--